 Please send us:

-Send these documents to Nicola Pratt at nicola [ at ] superbloom [ dot ] design by Wednesday, November 25, 2020.
+Send these documents to Nicola Pratt at nicola [ at ] superbloom [ dot ] design as soon as possible.

 We believe that systemic bad behaviors disproportionately hurt the most marginalized people in society — including people of color, people from working class backgrounds, women and LGBTQ people.
 We believe that these communities must be centered in the work we do.
 We strongly encourage applications from people with these identities or who are members of other marginalized communities.